 - Determine corrective actions to reach the goal at (or before) your deadline.

 As with any type of goal setting, gap analyses are more effective when they’re measurable.
 But in the field of health and safety, it’s sometimes difficult to quantify goals.
+That’s why a detailed gap analysis focused on specific metrics is important in identifying objectives.

-EHS gap analysis example
+EHS example

 If you need help getting started, consider this example of how you can use gap analysis to improve your site’s EHS performance.